rcmdnk/vim_emu/README.md

 |Ctrl-b/Ctrl-f| PageUp/PageDown.|
 |gg/G| Go to the top/bottom of the file|

-Curretnly W/E/B/gE are disabled, as they are exactly same as w/e/b/ge.
+Note: Curretnly W/E/B/gE are disabled, as they are exactly same as w/e/b/ge.
 (for a speed up.)
 Ctrl-a/Ctrl-e are also disable.